cosmicexplorer/ceed/AST.md

 ## TypeDeclaration
 Also inherits from `Statement`!

-- Typedef
+### Typedef
 - fromType: `TypeRef`
 - toType: `UniqueName`

 ### NewTypeDeclaration
+- ?name: `UniqueName`

 - StructDeclaration
-    - ?name: `UniqueName`
-    - ?members: list< {memberName: `StructMemberName`, memberType: `TypeRef`} >
+    - members: list< {memberName: `StructMemberName`, memberType: `TypeRef`} >
 - EnumDeclaration
-    - ?name: `UniqueName`
     - members: list< {name: `UniqueName`, ?num: `int`} >

-## ValueDeclaration
+## TopLevelValueDeclaration
-All of these have a field isDefinition, which determines whether it is a declaration or definition.
-This can be viewed as a `bool` or an `enum`.
-A static pass (before type-checking) over the AST will determine whether there is more than one definition.
-If isDefinition is set to "definition" (or `true`), then a "value" field is allowed.
-This may be performed during creation of the AST during parsing, or as a separate pass over the AST before type-checking.
+- check if value is non-null to see if there's a definition attached; if so, make sure only one exists
+- also make sure all the declarations agree with each other

 - TopLevelVariable
     - type: `TypeRef`
     - name: `UniqueName`
     - specifiers: list<`SomeString`>
-    - isDefinition: `bool` (or enum)
     - ?value: `Expression`
 - TopLevelFunction
     - returnType: `TypeRef`
     - argTypes: list<`TypeRef`>
-    - isDefinition: `bool` (or enum)
-    - ?value: list<`LocalVariable`>, definition: `OpenScope`
     - specifiers: list<`SomeString`>
+    - ?value: `FunctionDefinition`
+        - check to make sure local variable types match argTypes

 ## GotoDeclaration